vedanta-sharma/100_Days_of_Code/README.md

 #100DaysofCode
 100 Days of Code - Python Challenge

 Welcome to the "100 Days of Code - Python Challenge"!
-This repository is dedicated to daily coding challenge aimed at improving your Python programming skills over the next 100 days.
+This repository is dedicated to daily coding challenge aimed at improving my Python programming skills over the next 100 days.

 Getting Started

-This repository contains daily projects, challenges & exercises designed to help you enhance your Python knowledge and problem-solving abilities.
+This repository contains daily projects, challenges & exercises designed to help me enhance my Python knowledge and problem-solving abilities.
 Each day focuses on a specific concept or technique in Python.

 Prerequisites: